 Just like eight hours of sleep per night is the magic formula for optimum health, 30 minutes of daily activity is generally regarded to be a sweet spot when it comes to exercise and health.
 But if you can't swing that, you're supposed to at least hit the minimum recommended amount of weekly exercise: 150 minutes of moderate activity per week, which breaks down to 21 minutes of moderate cardio per day.
+They say it is the key to weight loss and a better life, but how do we know?
 General health and maintenance aside, how much exercise do you need to actually extend your life span?

 The scientific community hasn't had a clear sense of this—until now.
 Keep scrolling to find out the stats!

 As The New York Times recently reported, two new large-scale studies published in JAMA Internal Medicine directly tackled the longevity question—with some seriously fascinating results.
 For one of the studies, researchers with the National Cancer Institute, American Cancer Society, Harvard, Johns Hopkins Bloomberg School of Public Health, and other institutions looked at the aggregated results of six large ongoing health surveys in which people self-reported how much exercise they do per week.
 With the pooled data, they were able to study the exercise habits of more than 660,000 adults and categorize them based on their level of activity: those who don't exercise at all, those who exercise some but still less than the recommended weekly amount of 150 minutes of moderate cardio, those who exercise two to three times more than the recommended amount, and others who exercise upward of three to five times that.